snakeleon/YouCompleteMe-x64/README.md

 ### Completion doesn't work with the C++ standard library headers

-This is caused by an issue with libclang.
-Compiling from `clang` the binary uses the correct default header search paths but compiling from `libclang.so` does not.
-The issue seems to impact some OS's more than others.
-It appears that OS X Mavericks in particular has problems with this.
+This is caused by an issue with libclang that only affects some operating systems.
+Compiling with `clang` the binary will use the correct default header search paths but compiling with `libclang.so` (which YCM uses) does not.

+Mac OS X is normally affected, but there's a workaround in YCM for that specific OS.
+If you're not running that OS but still have the same problem, continue reading.

-The current workaround is to call `echo | clang -v -E -x c++ -` and look at the paths under the `#include <...> search starts here:` heading.
+The workaround is to call `echo | clang -v -E -x c++ -` and look at the paths under the `#include <...> search starts here:` heading.
 You should take those paths, prepend `-isystem` to each individual path and append them all to the list of flags you return from your `FlagsForFile` function in your `.ycm_extra_conf.py` file.

 See [issue #303][issue-303] for details.

+### Install YCM with [NeoBundle][NeoBundle]
+[NeoBundle][NeoBundle] can do the compilation for you; just add the following to your vimrc:

+    NeoBundle 'Valloric/YouCompleteMe', {
+         \ 'build'      : {
+            \ 'mac'     : './install.py --clang-completer --system-libclang --omnisharp-completer',
+            \ 'unix'    : './install.py --clang-completer --system-libclang --omnisharp-completer',
+            \ 'windows' : './install.py --clang-completer --system-libclang --omnisharp-completer',
+            \ 'cygwin'  : './install.py --clang-completer --system-libclang --omnisharp-completer'
+            \ }
+         \ }

+But you could have problems with the time needed to get the sub modules and compile the whole thing.
+To increase the Neobundle timeout to 1500 seconds, add the following to your vimrc:

+    let g:neobundle#install_process_timeout = 1500

 Contact
 -------